The Top 5 Reasons for encouraging children to pretend play and 'make believe'

 Through make believe, pretend play allows children to experience and express both positive and negative feelings.
 They learn how to modulate the effect of these emotions, how to deal with them positively, how to control their impulses, learn good manners and positive behaviour, and in some cases how to reduce aggression.

-3. To improve language and communication skills
+3. Pretend Play can help improve language and communication skills

 It is fascinating to listen to our children interacting with friends.
 They often come out with words or phrases that we had no idea they knew!
 They can do very amusing impersonations of their parents, carers and teachers too!